- 1 cup butter pecan ice cream, softened

 Sort By :

-1-1/2 cups of all purpose flour - plus 2 teaspoons baking powder and 1/2 teaspoon salt.
+"This is a very easy recipe.
+I first saw it on an online baking blog wherein the blogger told us that if you do not have self-rising flour you can substitute with all purpose flour -1-1/2 cups of all purpose flour - plus 2 teaspoons baking powder and 1/2 teaspoon salt.
 That is what I did.
 I used vanilla ice cream and dumped in some chocolate chips.
 Next I will try strawberry ice cream and dump in a handful of cut up strawberries.
-The recipe says "softened" ice cream; but it is meant to be "melted."
+The recipe says "softened" ice cream; but it is meant to be "melted.""

 "Used Moose-tracks and it was wonderful.
 Next time I'll try something a little blander; may not like it as well.
 LOL"

 "I made this with Chunky Monkey ice cream for a banana nut bread and it was WONDERFUL!!!"